Kevin R. Wendel: Early life and education

-Kevin Robert Wendel was born in Bridgewater, New Jersey circa 1957, the son of Fred W. Wendel and Marie Elizabeth (Burns) Wendel.
+Kevin Robert Wendel was born in Bridgewater Township, New Jersey circa 1957, the son of Fred W. Wendel and Marie Elizabeth (Burns) Wendel.
 In 1975, he graduated from Bridgewater-Raritan High School West in Bridgewater, New Jersey.
 Wendel graduated from Valley Forge Military Academy and College with an associate degree in 1977 and received his commission as a second lieutenant via Early Commissioning Program.
 He graduated from Furman University with a bachelor's degree in business administration and completed the last two years of his Reserve Officers' Training Corps training there as an Infantry officer.

 Military career

 Field rank

 After completing the Infantry Officer Basic Course, Wendel served in a variety of command and staff positions in the United States, as well as completing assignments in South America, Europe and Southwest Asia.
 He graduated from the Infantry Officer Advanced Course in 1983, after which he commanded Company D, 4th Battalion, 187th Infantry, 101st Airborne Division, followed by command of Headquarters and Headquarters Company, 3rd Brigade, 101st Division.

 Wendel graduated from the United States Army Command and General Staff College in 1991, after which he held a variety of field grade officer staff positions, and commanded 1st Battalion, 327th Infantry Regiment.
 He subsequently graduated from the United States Army War College, after which he served as special assistant to the commanding general of the 1st Cavalry Division at Fort Hood, Texas.
 Wendel holds a master's degree in public administration from Shippensburg University of Pennsylvania, and earned a master's degree in Strategic Studies and Theory from the Army War College.